 Despite their wonderful adaptive abilities, living in such a small area puts the population at much greater risk of being hit by disaster than other more wide-spread (and more numerous) penguins.
 Some of the challenges the penguins face are natural, like El Niño events that warm sea surface waters around the Galápagos, making conditions unfavourable for sardines and other fish that the penguins feed on.
 When food supplies are low, the Galápagos penguins reduce the amount of energy they spend.
 This means many will not moult - when birds shed their dirty, damaged coat of feathers and replace it with a new one, and many will not breed.
 If they already have chicks and they can't find enough food to feed themselves let alone their chicks, they will simply abandon the nest.
 These strategies mean penguins have a much better chance of surviving the food shortage.
 When food supplies are good however, some parents will keep feeding their offspring even after they have fully fledged, and capable of hunting in their own right!

 Unsurprisingly, many of the challenges these endearing little penguins face come from us.
 Back in the 1600's, whalers, seal fur traders, and pirates all found themselves attracted to the bounty of the Galápagos Islands (well in the pirate's case, maybe the bounty of the whalers and traders).
 With them they brought new animals - like black rats which happily ate the penguin's eggs and chicks.
 On Isabela Island, a single cat is estimated to increase adult deaths by a staggering 49% per year.
 Penguins aren't just at risk of being eaten by these introduced predators - they are also at risk of catching diseases that the predators bring with them.
 Even mosquitos have made it over with people to the Galápagos, bringing with them diseases.
-Climate change is also likely to have an impact, like with those natural El Niño events.
-With climate change, these are predicted to become more frequent - and more extreme.
+The climate crisis is also likely to have an impact, like with those natural El Niño events.
+As the crisis deepens, these are predicted to become more frequent - and more extreme.
 This means the penguins will have to deal with more frequent food shortages, putting them at greater risk of starvation, and of course prevent breeding.
 Fishing also seems to have an impact.
 Sometimes penguins are accidentally caught in nets, and of course there is some concern about the competition for the penguin's food fisheries can bring with them.
 All of these factors have combined to produce one sad outcome - a decline in the size of the population.
 With its 'endangered' status, this "lonely" penguin is at risk of find itself even lonelier in the future.
 Thanks to the efforts of scientists and conservationists though, that is not going to happen without a fight.

 Not all Doom and Gloom